-As discussed in Section 3.5, accidental events can lead directly to effects on the socio-economic environment or indirectly as a result of damage to the biophysical environment of particular concerns is the effect on human health and safety, economic and recreational activities.
-The severity of effects from accidental events is depends on among other factors, the magnitude of the event, its location, and in some cases the time of year.
+As discussed in Section 3.5, accidental events can lead directly to effects on the socio-economic environment or, indirectly, as a result of damage to the biophysical environment; of particular concern is the effect on human health and safety and economic and recreational activities.
+The severity of effects from accidental events depends on, among other factors, the magnitude of the event, its location and, in some cases, the time of year.

-Specific types of accidental events were considered for this assessment are:
+Specific types of accidental events considered for this assessment are:

-- an accidental release of hazardous materials into the marine environment (Long Harbour) - an accidental release of hazardous materials from the plant to the surrounding terrestrial environment - an accidental release of chlorine gas from the plant to the airshed surrounding it
+- Accidental release of hazardous materials into the marine environment (Long Harbour); - Accidental release of hazardous materials from the plant to the surrounding terrestrial environment; and - Accidental release of chlorine gas from the plant to the airshed surrounding it.